The Bodily Maps of

 As well as granting us a deeper understanding of how humans experience emotions, the ability to map topographically changes in emotion-triggered sensations could become a valuable tool for the identification and diagnosis of emotional/mood disorders, such as depression and anxiety.

-Inspired by the emBODY project, Unplucked brings you our own Bodily Maps of Emotion, a collaboration with international designer and illustrator Pablo Andres Padilla Jargstorf (www.jargstorf.com ).
+Inspired by the emBODY project, Unplucked brings you our own Bodily Maps of Emotion, a collaboration with international artist and designer Pablo A. Padilla Jargstorf (www.jargstorf.com ).

 We hope you enjoy navigating these bodily landscapes as much as we do.